 Control (UI) Function + Creates a new node of the type associated with this node and adds it to the node list. ٩ Brings up a searchable list to aid in selection.
-1 / 1 1 Locks all nodes against editing.
+1 / 1 Locks all nodes against editing.
+Unlocks all nodes for editing.